emacs-php/php-mode/README.md

 # Status

-**24 October 2012:**  I like to update this section roughly every six months.
-Lately I have returned to working on some PHP software after a hiatus working with other technologies.
-So hopefully that will mean `php-mode` will see more improvements in the near future.
-In the mean time I am still accepting any and all bug reports and improvements from other developers as usual.
+**2 December 2012:**  Currently I am not working on any major PHP projects.
+However, I do keep up with the development of PHP (i.e. following the official mailing list).
+With PHP 5.5 on the horizon I will be adding basic support for new 5.5 features in the near future.
+That also goes for anything promising that appears in version 5.6.0-dev, which I use for testing.
+And as always I welcome any feature additions and bug fixes from users.

 # Features